LAVA-LAB/DynAbs/ReadMe.md

 # Introduction of this ReadMe file

+DynAbs is a tool that can be used to compute feedback controllers for stochastic linear dynamical systems with reach-avoid control tasks.
+The returned controllers are provably correct, which means that they satisfy the reach-avoid task *with at least a desired threshold probability.*

-This artefact contains an implementation of the formal abstraction methods proposed in the following papers:
+More specifically, this artefact contains an implementation of the methods proposed in the following papers:

 - [Thom Badings, Alessandro Abate, David Parker, Nils Jansen, Hasan Poonawala & Marielle Stoelinga (2022).
 Sampling-based Robust Control of Autonomous Systems with Non-Gaussian Noise.
 AAAI 2022](https://ojs.aaai.org/index.php/AAAI/article/view/21201)
 - [Thom Badings, Licio Romao, Alessandro Abate, David Parker, Hasan Poonawala, Marielle Stoelinga & Nils Jansen (2022).
 Robust Control for Dynamical Systems with Non-Gaussian Noise via Formal Abstractions.
 JAIR 2023](https://www.jair.org/index.php/jair/article/view/14253)